qtrandev/LeafletTransit/README.md

 ## What

 This is a LeafletJS-based prototype of a real time map for various transit systems, including Miami-Dade Transit and various trolley services.
-Goal: Can you go to one website and see where your bus is or where the citibikes are or where to get off for the landmarks like the American Airlines Arena, etc?

 Live demo is at http://www.qtrandev.com/transit5.
 More stable past demos are at:
 * http://www.qtrandev.com/transit